dlord-20/modern-reddit/README.md

     - Better dropdown design
     - Detailed View of Post w/ comments
     - Get better quality from images from reddit API
+    - Add a better method to get reddit data